bryphe/oni-language-csharp/README.md

 ## Known Issues

+- If you are using the .NET Core CLI, make sure to run `dotnet restore` on your project.
 - On Windows, you must run Oni as an administrator the first time using the C# language service.
 This is tracked by issue [#423](https://github.com/extr0py/oni/issues/423).
 - On all platforms, the C# language service takes time to start up, especially the first time as it is downloading the appropriate runtime environment.
 You can open up the developer tools (Help -> Developer Tools) to see the logging from the language service.